SkylineCommunications/dataminer-docs/release-notes/DxMs/cloudgateway_change_log.md

 #### 13 March 2024 - Fix - CloudGateway 2.13.7 - Issues with dataminer.services features when DMA alias contained spaces [ID_39106]

-Since CloudGateway 2.11.0 (and CoreGateway 2.13.0), dataminer.services features like Remote Access and Catalog deployments wouldn't work if the [DMA alias defined in DataMiner.xml](xref:Changing_the_name_of_a_DMA#configuring-an-alias-in-dataminerxml) contained one or more spaces.
+Since CloudGateway 2.11.0 (and CoreGateway 2.13.0), dataminer.services features like Remote Access and Catalog deployments did not work correctly if the [DMA alias defined in DataMiner.xml](xref:Changing_the_name_of_a_DMA#configuring-an-alias-in-dataminerxml) contained one or more spaces.
 This issue has been resolved.

 #### 13 March 2024 - Enhancement - CloudGateway 2.13.7 - Dependencies updated [ID_39045]